 How to check bootloader status

-If you are an Android user then you might came across a term called bootloader, well in simple language bootloader is a code that executes before any operating system starts to run.
+If you are an Android user then you might came across a term know an bootloader, well in general language bootloader is a code that executes before any operating system starts to run.

 So today we are not providing a tutorial on how to unlock bootloader but providing a tutorial on how to check if your bootloader is still locked or unlocked if you have tried to unlock it.

 How to check if your bootloader is locked or unlocked?

 This tutorial is suitable for all versions of Android.
 We are provoding two different methods to check the status of your bootloader, use the one that works for you.

 How to check bootloader status : Method 1

 This one is the simplest way and works with many device out there, you don’t need any use of PC, you just require to enter a spacial block of numbers in your keypad to check your bootloader’s status.